-Attribute type must be
+In NGSI v2 the Attribute type must be

 dateprefix for naming entity attributes representing dates (or complete timestamps).
 Ex.

-When necessary define additional attributes to capture precisely all the details about dates.
+When necessary define additional Attributes to capture precisely all the details about dates.
 For instance, to denote the date at which a weather forecast was delivered an attribute named

 dateIssuedcan be used.
 In that particular case just reusing

 dateCreatedwould be incorrect because the latter would be the creation date of the (digital) entity representing the weather forecast which typically might have a delay.

 In NGSI v2 use a metadata attribute named

 timestampfor capturing the last update timestamp of a dynamic attribute.
 Please note that this is the actual date at which the measured value was obtained (from a sensor, by visual observation, etc.), and that date might be different than the date (metadata attribute named

 dateModifiedas per NGSI v2) at which the attribute of the digital entity was updated, as typically there might be delay, specially on IoT networks which deliver data only at specific timeslots.

 observedAtProperty to convey timestamps.